What is Cannabis?

 What is Cocaine?

 Cocaine is a stimulant, which increases the speed of messages traveling between the body and the brain.
-Originally coming from South America, cocaine use is not widespread in New Zealand, however, the combination of its cost and addictive properties can lead to financial problems for addicted users.
+Originally coming from South America, cocaine use is not widespread in New Zealand, though the drug is becoming more prevalent in this country.

 Forms of Cocaine